 The roots of 2022’s inflation period can be traced to the COVID-19 pandemic.
 When countries went into lockdown in March-April 2020, supply chains became strained.
 This was especially true for international trading.
 Shortages of certain goods occurred, causing consumer demand to rise and prices to increase.
 By early 2021, people were spending more money for several products.
 The situation was expected to improve as 2021 ended and 2022 began.
 However, Russia’s invasion of Ukraine in February 2022 put an end to those hopes.
 The war severely damaged an already struggling global supply chain.
 The price for energy and agricultural products rose sharply.
 The effect was most evident in the cost of groceries and gas.
 Many restaurants had to increase their prices as the cost for produce became more expensive.

 Another source for the high inflation of 2022 was the demand for services.
 Because of the pandemic, people missed out on traveling or going out to bars and restaurants.
 As restrictions loosened, consumers flocked to their favourite businesses or vacation destination.
 This surge in demand cause and steep price hike.
 Hotels and camping sites became more expensive to book and eating at restaurant became less affordable.
 According to the Bank of Canada, the inflation price for services reached 5% by the summer of 2022.
 By June 2022, the Canadian CPI reached 8.1%.
 As I mentioned earlier, this figure dropped to 7.0% in August 2022.
+By the end of the year, the CPI reached 6.8%.
 Still, prices remain high, and Russia-Ukrainian war plus COVID-19 are still fueling this inflationary period.

 What is the inflation forecast for 2023?